 Authentication with OAuth

-Only the Microsoft identity platform endpoint (v2.0) allows both work or school accounts from Azure AD and personal Microsoft accounts (MSA), such as hotmail.com, outlook.com, and msn.com.
+Microsoft Advertising leverages the Microsoft identity platform endpoint for developers and the OAuth 2.0 protocol to authenticate work or school accounts from Azure Active Directory (AAD) and personal Microsoft accounts (MSA), such as hotmail.com, outlook.com, and msn.com.

 For details about how to get access and refresh tokens using the Bing Ads SDKs, see Authentication With the SDKs.